NadeeshanRW/EpicMart-MobileApplication/README.md

 # EpicMart-MobileApplication

-Application Features

-*1. User Authentication:
-  *Firebase Authentication for login and signup.
-  *Users can create a new account.
-  *Password reset option.

-*2. Database Integration:
-  *Use Firebase Firestore as a real-time database.
-  *Store and retrieve product categories, items, user details, and cart data.

-Shopping Features:

-Categorize items for easy search and navigation.
-Allow users to add items to the cart and manage their quantity.
-Apply coupon codes for discounts.
-Push Notifications:

-Implement Firebase Cloud Messaging (FCM) for push notifications.
-Notify users about promotions, discounts, and personalized offers.
-User Profile:

-Users can view and update their profile details.
-Provide a logout option.
-UI/UX Design:

-Create the UI design using Figma (simple and functional).
-Focus on a user-friendly interface with clear navigation.
-Development Steps
-UI Design:

-Use Figma to design a simple and effective UI layout (as shown in the image).
-Include screens:
-Login/Signup.
-Home page with categories and featured items.
-Product details page.
-Cart page.
-User profile page.
-Firebase Setup:

-Create a Firebase project and configure it in the Android app.
-Enable Authentication, Firestore, and Cloud Messaging.
-Implementation:

-Authentication:
-Add Firebase login and signup functionality.
-Include options for Google login.
-Database:
-Design Firestore collections for categories, products, and user data.
-Shopping Cart:
-Create logic for adding/removing items and applying discounts.
-Push Notifications:
-Configure FCM to send promotional messages.
-Profile Management:
-Allow users to update their profile and logout.
-Testing:

-Test the app on various Android devices.
-Ensure smooth navigation and correct functionality of features.
-Deployment:

-Prepare the app for deployment by signing and bundling it.
-Host the code on GitHub.
+This application provides an intuitive and feature-rich e-commerce platform where users can browse, search, and purchase items.
+It includes robust user authentication, real-time database integration, and push notification capabilities, delivering a seamless shopping experience.

+Features

+1. User Authentication :

+    * Firebase Authentication for secure login and signup.
+    * Users can create a new account using email and password.
+    * Password reset functionality to help users recover access to their accounts.

+2. Database Integration

+     * Firebase Firestore is used as a real-time database.
+    * Store and retrieve:
+    * Product categories
+    * Items and product details
+    * User information (profile, orders, cart)
+    * Cart data and user preferences

+3. Shopping Features

+    * Item Categorization for easy navigation and searching.
+    * Add to Cart: Users can add products to their cart and manage the quantity of each item.
+    * Coupon Codes: Apply promotional coupon codes to receive discounts during checkout.

+4. Push Notifications

+   * Firebase Cloud Messaging (FCM) integration to send push notifications.
+   * Notify users about:
+   * Promotions and discounts
+   * Personalized offers
+   * New product launches and recommendations

+5. User Profile

+    * View and Update: Users can view and modify their profile details such as name, email, and shipping address.
+    *  Logout Option: Securely log out of the app from the profile section.

+6. UI/UX Design

+   * UI Design using Figma: Simple and functional design with a focus on clarity and ease of use.
+   * User-Friendly Interface: Clean navigation with a focus on making the shopping experience seamless and enjoyable.